 Staying In 2nd Class On The Sleeper Train From Bangkok To Chiang Mai

 When I traveled on the sleeper train from Bangkok To Chiang Mai I decided to book a 2nd Class A/C Ticket.
 The option is a lot cheaper than a 1st class ticket, though it also air conditioning which makes a big difference.
 Plus personally, for me, the pull across curtains create all the privacy I need.

 During the day, up until about 8pm the train looks rather normal.
 Though after this time the train personnel will start converting all the seats into beds.
 The upper berth is slightly smaller than the lower berth due to the curvature of the train carriages.
 It can also be difficult to get up and down without disturbing the person underneath you.
+Though Thai people are amazing and generally aren’t overly bothered by the disturbance.
 A pillow, sheet, and blanket are provided for the journey.
 Though I found that even with the air con it actually got quite hot when you pulled over the curtain.
 The curtain also does not block out much light as the lights are kept on all night.
 So if you’re like me who like it pitch black to sleep I highly recommend bringing an eye mask.

 Inside the berths themselves, each person will have a couple of plug sockets and a reading light.
 Once the beds are made you can store your suitcases or bags underneath the lower berth.
 Though I recommend keeping anything valuable in the bed with you just to be safe.

 There are shared bathroom facilities on each carriage.
 I was amazingly surprised at the cleanliness on board as well as unfortunately that wasn’t been the case on all the train rides I have taken (especially in Vietnam).
 Though the toilets were always sparkling clean and there was also even toilet paper.
 Something which is often a rarity.